rockthejvm/rockthejvm-site/src/content/articles/udp-with-scala-and-fs2/index.md

 We've seen that the `fs2.io.net` package provides an easier purely functional interface for building UDP applications, the implementation is shorter, more concise, and readable code compared to NIO.

 I encourage you to dive more into `fs2.io.net` package to see what it offers as well as the `com.comcast.ip4s` package documentation that provided some of the important data structures that we used in this article.
-As always this code will be available on my [GitHub](https://github.com/hkateu/fs2Udp/tree/main) page.